kelsiesmurphy/adventuregrid/README.md

 <!-- REFLECTIONS -->
 ## Reflections
 I really enjoyed the styling of this project, and thinking through the user experience carefully.
 One of the key difficulties I encountered was actually the hosting of the demonstration site, as I had never hosted a Flask site before.
 I will return to the project in the future to add the e-commerce functionality.
-The code I am featuring here is the dynamic admin navigation, and how it reflects the current page by slightly adjusting its styling based on the page you are on, using Flask.

 <!-- GETTING STARTED -->